Charlotte Amalie (subdistrict), U.S. Virgin Islands: Festivals

-The Virgin Islands Carnival on St. Thomas is one of the largest and most vibrant cultural celebrations in the U.S. Virgin Islands, held annually from April through early May.
-Also known as the St. Thomas Carnival, this festival brings together music, food, parades, pageantry, and community pride, blending Caribbean, African, and European traditions into a uniquely Virgin Islands experience.
+The Virgin Islands Carnival, also known as the St. Thomas Carnival, is an annual cultural festival held on St. Thomas in the U.S. Virgin Islands, typically from April to early May.
+Events include music, food, parades and pageants, and the festival reflects a mixture of Caribbean, African, and European cultural traditions.

 The St. Thomas Carnival began in 1952, although earlier forms of celebration trace back to colonial times.
 It was revived as a post-war community initiative to foster unity, preserve cultural heritage, and boost tourism at the end of the tourist season for the Caribbean.
 Today, it's a cornerstone of Virgin Islands identity, drawing thousands of locals, visitors, and diaspora back home to celebrate.

 The majority of events take place in the subdistrict of Charlotte Amalie, most in the town of Charlotte Amalie and a few in Charlotte Amalie West.
 Some key events include: